atom-community-archive/formatter/README.md

 }
 ```

+The Provider really needs to be a `FormatterProvider`.
+It needs to provide:
+ * a selector for which it will work
-The Provider really needs to be a `FormatterProvider`, It gets passed in `FormattingOptions` and returns a bunch of `CodeEdit[]` or a promise thereof.
+ * a `getCodeEdits` function that gets passed in `FormattingOptions` and returns a bunch of `CodeEdit[]` or a promise thereof.

 ```ts
 interface FormattingOptions {